-Family Relationships are important in a divorce or child custody case
+Family Relationships are important in a divorce or child custody case.

 Abuse and neglect as factors when determining conservatorship

-With everything said, what are your chances of being named as the sole managing conservator of your child?
+With everything said, what are your chances of being named the sole managing conservator of your child?

 Questions about winning sole managing conservatorship?
 Contact the Law Office of Bryan Fagan

 To learn more about our office and ask one of our licensed family law attorneys any question you may have regarding sole managing conservatorship, please contact our office today.
 Our attorneys represent clients across southeast Texas and would be honored to do the same for you and your family.
 A consultation with our office is free of charge and can provide you with the answers you need to decide whether or not to begin a family law case.